ranvis/php-ext-cbor/README.md

 - `'byte_wrap'` (default: `false`; values: `false` | `1`..`1024`)
   Break down `byte string` into multiple `h'...'` notation for every specified length.

-Note that when `CBOR_EDN` is specified, the function will not throw an exception for data error (such as invalid UTF-8 sequences).
-It will instead print error in the result string as a comment.
+Note that when `CBOR_EDN` is specified, the function will not throw an exception for data error (such as truncated data).
+It will instead print an error in the returned string as a comment.

+Invalid UTF-8 sequences are represented as byte string fragments inside text string, along with consecutive ASCII control characters.

 ### Classes